atom/ci/README.md

   to the root of your package's repository
 * :boom: Your package will now build and run its specs; you can see an example of a configured package [here](https://ci.appveyor.com/project/kevinsawicki/wrap-guide)

+### CircleCI

+* Sign up for an account on [CircleCI](https://circleci.com)
+* Add a new project
+* Copy [circle.yml](https://raw.githubusercontent.com/atom/ci/master/circle.yml) to the root of your package's repository
+* :boom: Your package will now build and run its specs; you can see an example of a configured package [here](https://circleci.com/gh/levlaz/wrap-guide)

 ## FAQ